Duffel bag: History

+Historically a duffel bag had a top closure using a drawstring.
+Later bags had a webbing hand grip, along with a shoulder strap with clip that closed the opening by nesting grommets from around the rim of the bag.
+An over padlockable eye loop and an independent pair of ruck sack straps were also used.

-A duffel bag, duffle bag, or kit bag is a large bag made of either natural or synthetic fabric (typically canvas), historically with a top closure using a drawstring.
-Generally a duffel bag is used by non-commissioned personnel in the military, and for travel, sports and recreation by civilians.
-When used by a sailor or marines a duffel is known as a seabag.
-A duffel's open structure and lack of rigidity makes it adaptable to carrying sports gear and similar bulky objects.
+Generally a duffel bag is used by non-commissioned personnel in the military, and for travel, sports and recreation by civilians, especially schoolchildren, who may use them to carry their physical education or football kits.
+When used by a sailor or marine a duffel is known as a seabag.
+A duffel's open structure and lack of rigidity make it adaptable to carrying sports gear and similar bulky objects.

 A duffel bag is often confused with a hoop-handled hard-bottomed zippered bag, generically also known as a gym bag.